shoppingListProj102/shoppingList-project/README.md

 - Creating new shopping lists,
 - Modifying and removing existing lists
-- Adding, removing, editing products
+- Adding, removing and editing products
 - Changing status of products in lists